impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

-This test covers the blocks of code [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L116){:target="_blank" rel="noopener"} and [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L139){:target="_blank" rel="noopener"}.
+This test covers the blocks of code [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L116){:target="_blank" rel="noopener" } and [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L139){:target="_blank" rel="noopener" }.
 It covers the same behavior, but for `fish` (as opposed to the Bash and `zsh` shells, which the previous test covered).
 The `fish` shell uses much different syntax from Bash or `zsh`, so we need separate tests to cover that edge case.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>